 Monkey Love Experiments — Ainslie Henderson and Will Anderson, 2015

-A little monkey named Gandhi lives in a lab, the subject of "Monkey Love Experiments”.
+A little monkey named Gandhi lives in a lab with his "mother", the subject of a series of "Monkey Love Experiments”.
 Based at the time of the moon landing, he watches this new space adventure unfold on the television, dreaming of a journey into space where he can escape the confines of his tiny cell.

 The gorgeous stop-motion was inspired by the true-life experiments on rhesus monkeys in the 1960s.